marijanbrvar/micro-reddit/README.md

 ### Prerequisites
 - Ruby
 - Ruby on Rails
-- SQLlite
+- SQLite

 ### Setup
-- After cloning repository to your local computer with following command `git clone git@github.com:marijanbrvar/micro-redit.git`, please run `bundler install`
+- After cloning a repository to your local computer with the following command `git clone git@github.com:marijanbrvar/micro-redit.git`, please run `bundler install.`
-- You should be able to run Raisl console with `rails c`
+- You should be able to run Rails console with `rails c`

 ### Usage
-- Try using some Rails queries within console e.g. `User.all` or `Post.last.comments` and check object returned from the databse.
+- Try using some Rails queries within the console, e.g. `User.all` or `Post.last.comments`, and check object returned from the database.

 ## Authors